My thoughts on contemporary vs. classic fiction

 Another prominent theme in contemporary fiction is the struggle with mental health, which is often depicted with raw honesty.
 After reading “Everything Here Is Beautiful,” I was left contemplating my relationships with friends and family as the characters grappled with the effects of mental illness.
 It was a stark reminder of how intertwined our lives can be, and how understanding each other’s struggles can foster empathy.
 Why do we often shy away from discussing mental health?
 Contemporary literature encourages us to break that silence and listen more openly.

-See also How I create my personal fiction library
+See also How I found solace in contemporary fiction

 Additionally, the theme of technology and its impact on human connections permeates many contemporary narratives, profoundly reflecting our current reality.
 I think of “Dark Matter” by Blake Crouch, which brilliantly explores the choices we make in life and how technology alters our paths.
 It got me thinking: Are we truly present in our own lives, or are we constantly caught up in the digital whirlwind?
 This theme prompts readers to examine their relationships with technology and question how it shapes their own stories and connections with others.